-A waste management plan is to be developed in accordance with the Best Practice Guidelines on the Preparation of Waste Management Plans for Construction and Demolition Projects (DoEHLG, 2006) as part of the construction environmental management plan to ensure that all construction waste is stored, managed, moved, reused or disposed of in an appropriate manner by appropriate contractors in accordance with all relevant waste legislation.
-A spoil strategy is to be developed as part of the Waste Management Plan to ensure that spoil and any potential contamination is dealt with in an appropriate manner in accordance with all relevant legislation.
+A waste management plan is to be developed in accordance with the Best Practice Guidelines on the Preparation of Waste Management Plans for Construction and Demolition Projects (DoEHLG, 2006) as part of the construction environmental management plan to ensure that all construction waste is stored, managed, moved, re-used or disposed of in an appropriate manner by appropriate contractors in accordance with all relevant waste legislation.
+A spoil strategy is to be developed as part of the detailed project design to ensure that spoil and any potential contamination is dealt with in an appropriate manner in accordance with all relevant legislation

-Maintenance of the Light Metro Vehicles (LMVs) will only occur in hardstanding areas of the depot.
-All maintenance/repair work of LMVs or track will be undertaken using non-polluting substances where possible.
-Any hazardous materials required for the proposed scheme's maintenance will be stored in bunded areas.
+Maintenance of the LMVs will only occur in hardstanding areas of the depot.
+All maintenance/ repair work of LMVs or track will be undertaken using non-polluting substances where possible.
+Any hazardous materials required for scheme maintenance will be stored in bunded areas.